pcrockett/fj-sandbox/README.md

 **A sandbox has captured my mouse and keyboard!**

 When you hit Ctrl + Shift, Openbox captures your mouse and keyboard so it can't leave the Openbox window.
 Just hit Ctrl + Shift again and you'll be allowed to escape.
-There might be a couple seconds of lag between when you hit Ctrl + Shift and when your mouse and keyboard are actually released.
-Also, I haven't figured out why yet, but occasionally it requires multiple attempts.
+Though I have discovered this doesn't necessarily work immediately.
+If your mouse and keyboard remain captured inside the sandbox after hitting Ctrl + Shift, generate some window activity by moving some windows around.
+Then you should be able to escape.

 **I told Openbox to exit, but the window won't go away.**